 Chicken legs are harder to tell visually if they are done cooking, because dark meat is darker in color and also the meat around chicken bones can be red or pink hued due to bone marrow leaking out during baking, staining the meat slightly.
 This is totally normal and has nothing to do with doneness.

+What if you don’t have a meat thermometer?
 The best way to gauge if the meat is done if you don’t have a thermometer is when the tendons pull away from the ankle of the bone.
 When the meat and tendons start to pull off the bone, likely your chicken is done!

 Don’t worry!!
 This is the complaint I see most often with all chicken recipes, the chicken released so much liquid and now everything is watery!